Rabobank to cut 9,000 jobs and shed assets to boost profit

 “We’ll do that partly by increasing profits, and partly by cutting costs ...
 We realize this is not easy.”

 Rabobank is the latest in a list of banks to axe thousands of jobs this year.
-Deutsche Bank, Credit Suisse, HSBC and Standard Chartered have all announced plans for hefty job culls, adding to big cuts from the likes of Barclays, UBS, RBS and Lloyds.
+Deutsche Bank (DBKGn.DE), Credit Suisse CSGN.VX, HSBC (HSBA.L) and Standard Chartered (STAN.L) have all announced plans for hefty job culls, adding to big cuts from the likes of Barclays (BARC.L), UBS UBSG.VX, RBS (RBS.L) and Lloyds (LLOY.L).

 The cuts, which will primarily hit back office functions at cooperative members, are on top of 3,000 redundancies already planned up until the end of 2016.